© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Slebech Old Church is a scheduled monument protected by Cadw under reference PE275.
 View the official record →

-Slebech Old Church is a medieval parish church located in Pembrokeshire, Wales, situated within the historic landscape of the Slebech estate.
+Slebech Old Church is a medieval church situated in Pembrokeshire, Wales, dating primarily to the medieval period.
 It is designated a Scheduled Ancient Monument by Cadw under reference PE275.

 Slebech Old Church dates from the medieval period, and is classified as a church.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Slebech Old Church is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is PE275.